elmar-hinz/TX.ehfaq/Documentation/Configuration/Index.rst

     Data type
         bool
     Default
-        1
+        0
     Description
-        If true recurse into sub folders of the storage sys folder.
+        If 1 (true), recurse infinite into sub folders, else the settings of the plugin forms take precedence.

 Folder with FLUID templates to customize the HTML
 """""""""""""""""""""""""""""""""""""""""""""""""